thirumurugan1672005-dot/java-skills/analyse-skills/Phase-1/Day03.md

-# Java Fundamentals - Day 3
+# Java Fundamentals I - Day 3
 ## Type Conversion

 Type conversion in Java involves converting one data type to another.
 There are two main categories: